 The Development Board is a dynamic group of Columbus area business professionals committed to raising funds to support various programs at Nationwide Children's Hospital.
 The group was founded in 1971.
 Since that time membership has grown to approximately 150 members (both active and lifetime status).

-Pleasure Guild of Nationwide Children’s Hospital is an organization of women committed to raising funds for Nationwide Children's Hospital, and trace their roots to the hospital’s beginnings.
-Pleasure Guild is one of the oldest women’s organizations in Columbus, originating in the 1890s.
+Butterfly Guild of Nationwide Children’s Hospital is an organization of women committed to raising funds for Hospice and Palliative programs at Nationwide Children's Hospital, and trace their roots to the hospital’s beginnings.
+Butterfly Guild is one of the oldest women’s organizations in Columbus, originating in the 1890s.

 TWIG is groups of women throughout central Ohio who support Nationwide Children’s Hospital through a wide variety of fundraising projects.
 TWIG groups operate independently, as well as participate in larger projects as a whole organization.
 Since their inception, they have raised more than $25 million to support patient care, education and research at Nationwide Children’s Hospital.
 TWIG- Together With Important Goals